mintysnow/SD-Airbnb-RProject/README.md

 # SD-Airbnb-RProject

 ## Project Purpose
-- The purpose of this project is to analyze current listings in San Diego to see where someone should consider being host.
+- The purpose of this project is to analyze current listings in San Diego to see where someone should consider being host and find what makes listings successful.

 ## Findings
 - Guests stay in Western and Central districts the most.